rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

 virtualMachinesByLocation.put(Region.US_NORTH_CENTRAL, 12);
 ```

+This example creates 48 VMs total, twelve in each of the four regions listed.

 ## Create the resource group

-Create a new Azure resource group to group together the virtual machines and their dependent resources.
+Create a new Azure resource group to logically assoicate the virtual machines and their component resources.

 ```java
         final String rgName = SdkContext.randomResourceName("rgCOPD", 24);